March Leaves Most Retailers in Retreat

 Meanwhile at Kohl's, a 15.5% comp decline in March pushed nine-week year-to-date comps to negative 11.1%.
 Chairman and ceo Larry Montgomery sounded firm that April would be better, resulting in "negative high-single-digit" comps for the first quarter.
 "We have been conservative in our inventory planning and expense management and will continue to do so until the environment improves," Montgomery said.

-Kohl’s, which held grand openings of 14 stores today, plans to enter the Miami-Ft.
+Kohl's, which held grand openings of 14 stores on April 10, plans to enter the Miami-Ft.
 Lauderdale market in the third quarter, part of its goal of 70 to 75 new doors this year.

 At Bon-Ton Stores, where same-store sales now include all units from the company's acquisitions from Saks Inc. and Belk, comps fell 5.3% in March.
 While soft home was not mentioned, vice chairman and president-merchandising Tony Buccina said hard home and furniture were among categories that performed well, perhaps a good indicator for soft home in weeks ahead.